Seneca-ICTOER/OSM620v1/docs/Labs/lab4.md

 2. Select **Properties**.
 3. Go to the **Forwarders** tab.
 4. Click **Edit…**
+Investigation 1, Part 1, Step 4.
-5. In the *IP address* field, enter the IP address from your earlier list, then hit **Enter** for it to verified.
+5. In the *IP address* field, enter the IP address from *Investigation 1, Part 1, Step 4*, then hit **Enter** for it to be verified.
 If it can reach it, you should see a domain name populate next to the IP address.
 6. Add a second DNS for fallback, using CIRA's DNS:
     - **149.112.121.20**
 7. Make sure CIRA's DNS is the **second** entry in the list.